 The sanctuary area has changed over time and also has a kitchenette and a disabled toilet as well as disabled access to the church area.
-Earlier this year the pews were removed and replaced by upholstered, stackable chairs to give greater flevil.
+Earlier this year the pews were removed and replaced by upholstered, stackable chairs to give greater flexibility of use.